Weight conjectures for $\ell$-compact groups and spetses: Introduction and statement of results

 We wish to argue that the left hand side of this equality is also ``generic'' in the Weyl group $W$.
 For this, we require some algebraic topology, specifically the theory of $\ell$-compact groups.

 To any $\ell$-compact group $X$ is associated a reflection group $W$ on a $\ZZ_\ell$-lattice $L$.
 If $X$ is connected, then any prime power $q$ coprime to $\ell$ determines a self-equivalence $\psi^q$ of $X$, unique up to homotopy, called an unstable Adams operator.
 If $X$ is moreover simply connected and $\ell$ is odd, then Broto--M\o ller have shown in \cite{BM07} that for any self-equivalence $\tau$ of $X$ whose image in the outer automorphism group of $X$ is of $\ell'$-order, the space of homotopy fixed points under $\tau \psi^q$ is the classifying space of an $\ell$-local finite group, and in particular the pair $(q,\tau)$ determines a saturated fusion system $\cF(\twt X(q))$ on a finite $\ell$-group (see Theorem~\ref{thm:bm}).
 In Theorem~\ref{thm:sylow} we describe the underlying $\ell$-group of this fusion system.
-Moreover $(X,\tau,q)$ determines a certain relative Weyl group $W_e:=W_{\phi \zeta}$ where $e$ is the order of $q$ modulo $\ell$ described in Theorem~\ref{thm:homfixedpts}.
+Moreover $(X,\tau,q)$ determines a certain relative Weyl group $W_e$ where $e$ is the order of $q$ modulo $\ell$ described in Theorem~\ref{thm:homfixedpts}.
 If $W$ is rational and $\bG^F$ is a group of Lie type associated to $W$ as above, results of Friedlander--Mislin \cite{FM84} and Quillen \cite{Qui72} imply that for suitable $X$ and $\tau$, $\cF_\ell(\bG^F)=\cF(\twt X(q))$ (see Remark~\ref{r:fried}), and in this case the equality~(\ref{e:awc1}) is equivalent to

 In view of this, it becomes tempting to ask whether the same equality is true without the assumption that $W$ is rational, so that $\cF(\twt X(q))$ is a potentially \emph{exotic} fusion system.
-Our first local-global result is the following generalisation of AWC (see Theorem~\ref{thm:nr weights}); here, the new notion of \emph{very good prime} for a $\ZZ_\ell$-reflection group is defined in terms of its maximal rank subgroups, see Definition~\ref{def:bad}.
+Our first local-global result is the following generalisation of the AW conjecture (see Theorem~\ref{thm:nr weights}); here, the new notion of \emph{very good prime} for a $\ZZ_\ell$-reflection group is defined in terms of its maximal rank subgroups, see Definition~\ref{def:bad}.

-\begin{thmA}[AWC for $\ell$-compact groups] Let $\ell>2$, $X$ be a simply connected $\ell$-compact group with Weyl group $(W,L)$, $q$ a prime power prime to $\ell$ and $\tau$ an automorphism of $X$ whose image in the outer automorphism group of $X$ has finite order prime to $\ell$.
+\begin{thmA}[AW conjecture for $\ell$-compact groups] Let $\ell>2$, $X$ be a simply connected $\ell$-compact group with Weyl group $(W,L)$, $q$ a prime power prime to $\ell$ and $\tau$ an automorphism of $X$ whose image in the outer automorphism group of $X$ has finite order prime to $\ell$.
 If $\ell$ is very good for $(W,L)$, then

 where $e$ is the order of $q$ modulo~$\ell$. \end{thmA}